Silverlined/Silverlined.github.io/_posts/digital_communications_2024/2024-10-03-architecture-comm-system.md

   - **Superheterodyne**: Uses intermediate frequencies for better selectivity and sensitivity.
   - **Direct Conversion**: Converts down to baseband directly, offering simplicity but with potential issues like DC offsets.
 - **Contemporary Digital Receivers**: Integrated solutions using DSP for flexible and adaptive signal processing.

-### Recommended Reading
-For further understanding, refer to:
-- **"Digital Communication" by John R. Barry, Edward A. Lee, and David G. Messerschmitt** – Provides a comprehensive overview of digital communication system design.
-- **"Fundamentals of Wireless Communication" by David Tse and Pramod Viswanath** – Explores modern wireless communication technologies and design principles.

-These materials will furnish detailed insights into the complexity and functionality of modern communication systems.